francescogerardomarra/its/modulo26/7_logging_spring.md

 ```

 This setup gives you full control and makes proper use of `%i` and `maxFileSize`.

+Spring Boot will automatically pick up `logback-spring.xml` on startup if it exists in `src/main/resources`.

 Assuming the app runs on April 16th, 2025: